 - The project should provide structured opportunities and/or experiences to allow the student to apply acquired knowledge and skills in a public health practice setting.

-- Student projects are expected to contribute to the mastery of public health competencies through field experience, with a focus on balancing the educational and practice needs of the student with the needs of the community.
+- Student projects are expected to contribute to the mastery of public health competencies (such as analysis and assessment, program planning and policy development) through field experience, with a focus on balancing the educational and practice needs of the student with the needs of the community.

 - Projects that address one of the following topics will be given priority: